equinor/fmu-dataio/examples/README.md

 how `fmu-dataio` can be used for different contexts, and for different data types.

 In addition, you will also find examples of metadata that `fmu-dataio` produces under the `/share/metadata` folder.
-These files are used by the unit tests to test the pydantic logic.
+These files are used by the unit tests to test the Pydantic logic.

 ### Folders and files
 If you study the folder structure under `/examples`, you will see that there are three realizations folders: